Department of Health

 Meningococcal vaccine

-• Aboriginal and Torres Strait Islander infants at 2 (from 6 weeks), 4 and 12 months of age and as age appropriate catch-up doses up to 2 years of age until June 2023
+• Aboriginal and Torres Strait Islander infants at 2 months (from 6 weeks), 4 months, 6 months (certain risk conditions) and 12 months of age and as age-appropriate catch up vaccination before they turn 2 years of age.

 More information